 In addition to meeting the eligibility criteria, applications were prioritised on:

-- the impact the digital technology or service had on the business (measured by revenue growth, increase in gross profit, time savings, employment outcomes)
+- the impact the digital technology or service will have on the business (measured by revenue growth, increase in gross profit, time savings, employment outcomes)

-- the extent to which the digital technology or service was enhanced by the digital capabilities of the business to make the business more competitive
+- the extent to which the digital technology or service will enhance the digital capabilities of the business to make the business more competitive

-- the potential and likelihood the activity delivered jobs growth
+- the potential and likelihood the activity will deliver jobs growth

 - value for money.